Transactions

 Implicit locks

-A transaction can take locks either explicitly using the lock
+A transaction can acquire locks either explicitly using the lock

 command or implicitly.
-Implicit taking of locks can occur in case of certain interactions with Cypress nodes, for example:
+Implicit acquisition of locks can occur in case of certain interactions with Cypress nodes, for example:

-- Creating a node is accompanied by taking an
+- Creating a node is accompanied by an acquisition of an

 exclusive

-lock. - Writing to a table or file means taking a
+lock. - Writing to a table or file results in acquiring a

 shared

-lock if writing to the end of the table and anexclusive
+lock if you are adding data to a table and anexclusive

-lock if overwriting it. - Creating a new entry in the folder, as well as changing or deleting an existing entry is accompanied by taking a
+lock if you are overwriting it. - Creating a new entry in the folder, as well as changing or deleting an existing entry is accompanied by an acquisition of a

 shared